Adaptive In-conversation Team Building for Language Model Agents: Captain Agent

 \subsection{Adaptive Multi-agent Team Building}

 After identifying a subtask in Step 1 following a corresponding prompt, \Ours will list several roles for the subtask.
-These roles will then pass into a retrieval, selection, and generation process guided by Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval, gao2023retrieval, ram2023context}.
-Created agents will be equipped with a well-designed profile (system message\footnote{System message is used to define an agent's persona and task-specific instructions.}) and high-quality tools.
-We illustrated the whole process in Figure~\ref{fig:autobuild}.
+These roles will then pass into a retrieval, selection, and generation process guided by Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval, gao2023retrieval, ram2023context}.
+Created agents will be equipped with a well-designed profile (system message\footnote{System message refers to a profile that defines an agent's persona and task-specific instructions.}) and high-quality tools.

-\textbf{Agent and tool retrieval.} \Ours will prompt $n$ required roles $\{r_i| i\in {1,\cdots, n}\}$ with detailed descriptions, including required skills and a possible role name.
-We use "expert" in \Ours prompt to make this process natural.
-We then retrieve top-$k_1$ agents and top-$k_2$ tools according to the sentence embedding similarity between the role's description and the agent/tool description recorded in the library.
-We use Sentence Transformer to calculate the embedding for description between the role and library agents/tools and use cosine similarity as the metric to evaluate the similarity between two sentences, as follows:
+\circled{1}\textbf{Agent and tool retrieval.} \Ours will suggest $n$ required roles $R^{(j)}=\{r_{ij}| i\in {1,\cdots, n}\}$ for the incoming user task at round $j$. $r_{ij}$ includes a short sentence that can describe itself.
+We then retrieve top-$k_1$ agents and top-$k_2$ tools for $r_{ij}$ according to the embedding similarity between $r_{ij}$ and the agent/tool description in the library, as follows: